 S 4802: Hurricane Hunter Aircraft Recapitalization Act

-S 4802 in plain English: This bill would increase authorized funding for NOAA's hurricane hunter aircraft and aviation operations, raising the authorization from $800,000,000 to $2,500,000,000 for fiscal years 2027 through 2031, and adding $45,000,000 for aviation operations and aircraft services.
+S 4802 in plain English: This bill would increase authorized funding for NOAA's hurricane hunter aircraft program from $800,000,000 to $2,500,000,000 and extend the program's authorization through fiscal years 2027 to 2031.
+It also authorizes an additional $45,000,000 for aviation operations and aircraft services.

 Stated purpose